jhellerstein/kvs_zoo/examples/README.md

 # KVS Zoo Examples

-This directory contains runnable demos of different KVS topologies, all described with a small, recursive layering API in `kvs_layer` and wired with reusable pipelines.
+This directory contains runnable demos of different KVS topologies, all described with a small, recursive layering API in `kvs_layer` and plumbed with reusable pipelines.

 ## Magic vs Detail